goyalpramod/Sentiment-Analysis-API/README.md

 ## Notes
 * tensorflow-cpu has been put in requirements.txt instead of the traditional tensorflow as tensorflow contains packages for both GPU and CPU which causes the slug size to increase by a factor of lot.
 While running of local system consider installing tensorflow by running the following command ```pip install tensorflow``` if any issues are encountered.
+* The slug file of API is quite large, so if the API does not load in the first try.
+Kindly refresh the page.

 <footer> Thank you, for giving your valuable time to review my submission. </footer>